-Thanksgiving is probably the best holiday because there are just so many yummy recipes we get to enjoy!
+Thanksgiving is the best holiday, because there are so many yummy recipes we get to enjoy!
 Just imagine a feast filled with a Smoked Turkey Breast, Butternut Squash Kale Salad and Cranberry Apple Moscow Mule Punch!
 And no Thanksgiving dinner would be complete without my favorite part, the stuffing!

 If you’ve never thought about making sausage stuffing in a bundt pan, now’s the time to start!